Fees and Fiscal Information

 Back to Top

 Deferment extends the deadline for payment of tuition fees for a specific term.
 A tuition fee deferment is granted based on information from Student Financial Affairs (financial aid deferments) or the Office of the University Registrar (veterans).
 Refer questions on eligibility to the appropriate office.
-A tuition fee deferment must be established by the tuition fee payment deadline.
+A tuition fee deferment must be established by the tuition fee payment deadline for each term.
 A tuition fee deferment is provided to students in the following circumstances:

-- Students receiving benefits from state or federal financial assistance programs.
+- Students receiving benefits from state or federal financial assistance programs (1009.27, Florida Statutes).

 - Students receiving veterans or other educational benefits under Chapter 30, Chapter 31, Chapter 32, Chapter 33, Chapter 34, Chapter 35, Chapter 1606 or Chapter 1607 of Title 38 U.S.C.; or